-- 1. Unaffordable rents and sales prices in a range of sizes. - 2.
-Shortage of subsidized housing units. - 3.
-Cost of repairs and rehabilitation. - 4.
-Land use and zoning laws that have led to the dominance of single-family housing, which is typically more expensive than multifamily housing.
+Issue: Disproportionate Housing Needs Contributing Factors: 1.
+Unaffordable rents and sales prices in a range of sizes.
+2. Shortage of subsidized housing units.
+3. Cost of repairs and rehabilitation.
+4. Dominance of single-family housing, which is typically more expensive than multifamily.
 Actions: Timeframe: Rehabilitate and Preserve Existing Residential Units through the following actions: 1.
-Use available housing funding to finance housing rehabilitation, focusing in Central and North County.
-Annually 2.
-Implement and review the County's code enforcement and graffiti removal programs.
-Ongoing 3.
-Provide infrastructure maintenance in existing residential neighborhoods, including through the Capital Improvement Program (CIP), focusing in Central and North County.
-Annually 4.
-Participate in the CDBG, HOME and related programs to provide passthrough funding to affordable housing projects and efforts to rehabilitate existing affordable units or projects, focusing in Central and North County.
-Annually 5.
-Site Replacement - Comply with site replacement requirement pursuant to Government Code Section 65583.2(g)(3).
-Replace sites identified in the inventory that currently have residential uses, or within the past five years have had residential uses that have been vacated or demolished, and: a.
-Were subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to individuals and families of low or very low-income; or b.
+Use available housing funding to finance housing rehabilitation, focusing in Annually.
+Central and North County.
+2. Implement and review the County's code enforcement and graffiti removal Ongoing. programs.
+3. Provide infrastructure maintenance in existing residential neighborhoods, Annually. including through the Capital Improvement Program (CIP), focusing in Central and North County.
+4. Participate in the CDBG, HOME and related programs as a means of providing Annually. passthrough funding to affordable housing projects and efforts to rehabilitate existing affordable units or projects, focusing in Central and North County.
+5. Site Replacement - Comply with site replacement requirement pursuant to As Government Code Section 65583.2(g)(3).
+Replace sites identified in the necessary inventory that currently have residential uses, or within the past five years have (ongoing). had residential uses that have been vacated or demolished, and: a.
+Were subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of low or very lowincome; or b.
 Subject to any other form of rent or price control through a public entity's valid exercise of its police power; or c.
 Occupied by low or very low-income households for the purpose of this program "previous five years" is based on the date the application for development was submitted.
-As necessary (ongoing) 6.
-Monitor projects with expiring affordability covenants and take appropriate action to preserve these affordable units whenever possible.
+6. Monitor projects with expiring affordability covenants and take appropriate Annually. action to preserve these affordable units whenever possible.
 Promote funding and other opportunities to owners considering conversion of units through existing outreach programs and the County's website.
-Annually 7.
-Enforce the provisions of the County's condominium and mobile home park conversion ordinance.
-Annually
+7. Enforce the provisions of the County's condominium and mobile home park Annually. conversion ordinance.
+Make neighborhood improvements in low opportunity areas in Central and North County, including the following:

-Make neighborhood improvements in low opportunity areas in Central and North County, including the following: 8.
-Implement the County CIP plan including ADA, roadway, and infrastructure improvements in the Unincorporated County.
+8. Implement the County CIP plan including ADA, roadway, and infrastructure improvements in the Unincorporated County.
 Improvements may include: a.
 Curb ramp, sidewalk, and driveway upgrades and improvements to satisfy current ADA standards and requirements. b.
 Parkway, sidewalk, and intersection improvements.
-Annually Facilitate the development or improvement of parks and open space under the County's CIP plan or other implementation plan benefiting residents of Unincorporated communities, particularly communities with reduced access to environmental opportunities.
-Projects may include: Development of Mile Square Regional Park in Fountain Valley Santa Ana RiverTrail Ted Craig Regional Park improvements Yorba Regional Park improvements By 2029 Increase housing opportunities, with a focus in Central County, for individuals experiencing homelessness through the following actions: 10.
-Facilitate the development of one interim or permanent, long-term housing project using available funding sources such as Homekey funds (provided it is made available through the state) during the planning period, which is anticipated to assist 50 individuals experiencing homelessness annually.
-Annually
+9. Facilitate the development or improvement of parks and open space under the County's CIP plan or other implementation plan benefiting residents or Unincorporated communities, particularly communities with reduced access to environmental opportunities.
+Projects may include: a.
+Development of Mile Square Regional Park in Fountain Valley b.
+Santa Ana River Trail c.
+Ted Craig Regional Park improvements d.
+Yorba Regional Park improvements : Increase housing opportunities, with a focus in Central County, for persons experiencing homelessness through the following actions: 10.
+Facilitate the development of one interim or permanent, long-term housing project using available funding sources, such as Homekey funds (provided it is made available through the State), during the planning period which is anticipated to assist 50 persons experiencing homelessness annually.
+3